mesosphere/dcos-kafka-service/README.md

 $ dcos package uninstall --app-id=kafka kafka
 ```

-Then, use the [framerwork cleaner script](https://github.com/mesosphere/framework-cleaner) to remove your Kafka instance from Zookeeper and to destroy all data associated with it.
+Then, use the [framework cleaner script](https://github.com/mesosphere/framework-cleaner) to remove your Kafka instance from Zookeeper and to destroy all data associated with it.
 The script require several arguments, the values for which are derived from your framework name:

-`framework-role` is `<framework-name>-role`.
+- `framework-role` is `<framework-name>-role`.
-`framework-principle` is `<framework-name>-principal.
+- `framework-principle` is `<framework-name>-principal.
-`zk_path` is `<framework-name>`.
+- `zk_path` is `<framework-name>`.

 ## Configuring